Photocopiers

 positive electrical charge.
 Now things with an electrical charge are a

 bit like magnets.
-Two things with an opposite electrical charge tend to
+Two objects with an opposite electrical charge tend to

 move toward one another, or attract, just like two magnets with